summerredko/portfolio-2024/README.md

-Soft Animal is a boutique design and development firm in Northampton, MA.
+I am a UX/UI designer and front-end web developer based in Northampton, MA, USA.

-Web * Mobile * UX * Branding

-www.softanimal.io
-# portfolio-2024